jackiehjm/stx-docs/doc/source/usertasks/kubernetes/creating-network-attachment-definitions.rst

 .. rubric:: |prereq|

-You must have configured at least one SR-IOV interface on a host with the target datanetwork \(**datanet-a** or **datanet-b** in the example below\) assigned to it before creating a **NetworkAttachmentDefinition** referencing this data network.
+You must have configured at least one |SRIOV| interface on a host with the target datanetwork \(**datanet-a** or **datanet-b** in the example below\) assigned to it before creating a **NetworkAttachmentDefinition** referencing this data network.

 .. note::
-    The configuration for this SR-IOV interface with either a ``netdevice`` or ``vfio`` vf-driver determines whether the **NetworkAttachmentDefinition**
+    The configuration for this |SRIOV| interface with either a ``netdevice`` or ``vfio`` vf-driver determines whether the **NetworkAttachmentDefinition**
     will be a kernel network device or a DPDK network device.